 - Explain why any controls have been omitted.

 Every control should have its own entry, and in cases where the control has been selected, the SoA should link to relevant documentation about its implementation.

 7. Review, monitor and audit

-You will need to repeat the assessment process annually to make sure you’ve accounted for changes in the way your organisation operates and for the changing threat environment.
+You will need to repeat the assessment process annually to make sure you’ve accounted for changes in how your organisation operates and the changing threat environment.

 You should also use the opportunity to look for ways in which your ISMS can be improved.
 This might involve using a different control to address a risk or switching to a different risk treatment option altogether.

 Learn more about risk assessments